-This course examines object-oriented programming techniques and issues, emphasizing programming as modeling and simulation.
-Covers the role of programming conventions, style, restrictions and patterns to leverage object-oriented programming programming-in-the-large.
+This course examines object-oriented programming techniques and issues, emphasizing programming as modeling and simulation, and covers the role of programming conventions, style, restrictions, and design patterns to leverage object-oriented programming for programming-in-the-large.

-For more background information, see the email sent out to advertise the course last year.
+For more background information, see the email message sent in the past to advertise the course.

-No incompletes will be given in this course, so make sure you determine before the drop deadline whether you can complete it satisfactorily.
+No incompletes can be given in this course.
+Please make sure you determine before the drop deadline whether you can complete the course satisfactorily.